If you are attending a community college, we encourage you to plan all your community

 college course selections well in advance of transferring to UNT.
 You can discuss

-your degree plan with one of our Admissions Counselors to ensure you receive the maximum amount of transfer credit for the courses you have
+your degree plan with one of our Admissions Recruiters to ensure you receive the maximum amount of transfer credit for the courses you have

 Credits transfer easily from community colleges or other universities, particularly those that participate

 in the Texas Common Course Numbering System.
 If you're attending a Texas community

 college, UNT's online Transfer Resources include four-year plans and other tools to help you stay on track and graduate on

 Meet with an Academic Advisor for pre-admissions advising and to explore majors.

 Create a personalized degree plan, so you can graduate sooner.
 With a Bachelor of Applied Arts and Science degree, the majority of your AAS degree or technical/workforce credits may apply.
 You can

 choose from two BAAS degree options at UNT.